How Europe Expressed Solidarity in the Wake of the Paris Terror Attacks

 The largest solidarity demonstration in Spain was held at Rambla del Raval, a major avenue in Barcelona.
 The show of support was attended by at least 500 people and, like the rest of the city, was full of police.
 Those in attendance held up banners that called for an end to violence and chanted slogans such as “We are Paris” and “Stop bombs.”

-Several representatives of neighbourhood organisations addressed the crowds, as did those who just wanted to express their opinion.
+Several representatives of neighborhood organizations addressed the crowds, as did those who just wanted to express their opinion.
 “The Qur’an says that if you kill one person you are killing all of humanity,” shouted one woman in a hijab.

 After half an hour, the meeting ended with a minute of silence, before people began to make their way home.
 A young Pakistani man working at a grocery store overheard a group talking about the attacks and said, “They do not represent us.
 They are not Islam.
 They are dogs from hell.”